-Attached is a list of tribes that have cultural and traditional affiliation to the areas of potential project effect (APE) referenced above.
-I suggest you contact all of those listed, if they cannot supply information, they might recommend others with specific knowledge.
+I suggest you contact all of the listed Tribes.
+If they cannot supply information, they might recommend others with specific knowledge.
 The list should provide a starting place to locate areas of potential adverse impact within the APE.
-By contacting all those on the list, your organization will be better able to respond to claims of failure to consult, as may be required under particular state statutes.
-If a response has not been received within two weeks of notification, the Native American Heritage Commission (NAHC) requests that you follow-up with a telephone call to ensure that the project information has been received.
+By contacting all those on the list, your organization will be better able to respond to claims of failure to consult.
+If a response has not been received within two weeks of notification, the NAHC requests that you follow-up with a telephone call to ensure that the project information has been received.